No advice fee

 A later life mortgage is a loan secured against your home.03

 We will never hurry you - you set the pace.
 You will have your own Adviser and Customer Service Agent who will guide you every step of the way.
 They are rewarded for great customer service - not for sales.04

 Dedicated to helping you make the right choice

 It's important to us that we only recommend products we know, and are accountable for.
 If we don’t have a suitable product for you, then we’ll introduce you to another advice firm, who have access to products from the whole of the market.

 Just call us to find out more.
 No question is too small, we're ready to take your call and very happy to help whatever the query.
 There's no obligation and no pushy sales tactics.
-We can check you meet the basic eligibility criteria if you would like us to.
+We will also check you meet the basic eligibility if you would like us to.
 This will mainly focus on property type and ownership, as well as confirming you are aged 55 or over.
 If you meet the eligibility criteria and would like to progress, we can then arrange a convenient time for our adviser to call you.02